amarinder-coder/iot-end-to-end/README.md

 Storing data in long-term storage for the cold path.

 Step8: Create a storage account.
 Create another stream analytics job.
-Repeat the above step, make an input from iothub and a output to the storage account.
+Repeat the above step, make an input from iothub and a output to the storage account
+(choose CSV as serialization format).

 ![image](https://user-images.githubusercontent.com/66850958/227403424-c080157d-1c47-4e21-b0f4-aa9fa39664c8.png)